 - Both homes were probate sales

-The home originally listed on May 18, 2019.
-List price $1,195,000.
-After going under contract and back on the MLS with a price reduction, the MLS reported pending status on September 18, 2019.
+The home was originally listed on May 18, 2019.
+The list price is $1,195,000.
+After going under contract and back on the MLS with a price reduction, the MLS reported the pending status on September 18, 2019.
 On October 18, 2019, it was reported sold.
 The final sales price reported was $1,155,000 which is $40,000 below the original list price.
 MLS reports 2 offers were received.
 The buyer had conventional financing.